 Continuing Education Activity

-- Identify the etiology and epidemiology of LSD toxicity, and its associated medical conditions and emergencies.
+- Identify the etiology of LSD toxicity.

 - Describe interprofessional team strategies for improving care coordination and communication to advance the treatment of LSD toxicity and improve outcomes.

 D-lysergic acid diethylamide, or LSD, is a compound of the lysergamide class known for its powerful psychedelic effects on humans.
 Although first synthesized in 1938 by Albert Hofmann in an attempt to create a central nervous system stimulant, it was not until 1943 when Hofmann discovered the molecule’s subjective effects on the human body after accidental absorption through the skin.
 Only a few days later, on the 19 of April 1943, reports suggest Hofmann ingested around 250 micrograms of the drug, marking the very first intentional “LSD trip.”
 While Hofmann, and countless others afterward, who report ingesting the drug at various dosages, indicate a wide variety of effects, a common denominator of sorts is the absolute profundity of the experience that the drug seems to elicit in users.